Parsley has a clean, fresh, peppery flavor that makes it a good match for all savory dishes.

 Parsley is an important ingredient in many herb mixes and sauces:

-- Fines herbes brings together chervil, chives, parsley and tarragon finely chopped, blended, and added to a cooked mixture shortly before serving.
+- Fines herbes bring together chervil, chives, parsley, and tarragon finely chopped, blended, and added to a cooked mixture shortly before serving.

 - Bouquet garni combines parsley, thyme, and bay leaf bunched together in cheesecloth and used to flavor soups, stews, and broths.